Militarisation of space: United States

-Operation Hardtack 1 was a series of nuclear tests carried out by the United States Government in 1958.
+Operation Hardtack I was a series of nuclear tests carried out by the United States Government in 1958.
 A major facet of these tests was three high-altitude nuclear tests: YUCCA, ORANGE, and TEAK.
 YUCCA was detonated April 28 at an altitude of 86,000 feet and had a comparatively small yield of 1.7 kilotons.
 YUCCA is notable as the first nuclear test carried via balloon.
 Following tests ORANGE and TEAK were carried out July 31 and August 11 at altitudes of 252,000 feet and 141,000 feet, respectively.
 The bombs were delivered via rocket and their yields were in the megaton range.

 Starfish Prime

 Starfish Prime was a nuclear test carried out in 1962 over Johnston Atoll by the United States as part of Operation Fishbowl.
 The 1.4 megaton bomb was detonated at an altitude of 400 km (250 miles), in the ionosphere and was the highest altitude nuclear test ever demonstrated.
 The test is notable for its Electromagnetic Pulse (EMP) effect, which was felt as far as 1400 km (800 miles) away in Hawaii.